-- (1) For the module examinations specified in sections 19 and 20, normally one examination date per semester is to be scheduled.
+(1) For the module examinations specified in sections 19 and 20, normally one examination date per semester is to be scheduled.
 The examinations are to be held within the examination periods stipulated by the examination board and to be announced at the beginning of the semester or towards the end of the previous semester.
-No courses are to be held during the examination period. - (2) Students are to be informed about the individual examination dates and about their admission to the examinations at least two weeks prior to the examination concerned.
-Posting the information on the corresponding bulletin board is deemed sufficient. - (3) Upon request, students are obliged to identify themselves with an official photo ID. - (4) If the examinee by submitting a medical certificate or in a different manner substantiates that he/she is not capable of completely or partly taking the examination in its intended form due to a permanent physical disability, the chairperson of the examination board may allow the examinee to take an equivalent examination in a different form.
-These modifications are to guarantee that disabled persons will not be put at a disadvantage.
-In exceptional cases, sentences 1 and 2 also apply to persons with temporary physical disabilities.
+No courses are to be held during the examination period.

+- (2) Students are to be informed of the individual examination dates and their admission to the examinations at least two weeks prior to the examination concerned.
+Posting the information on the corresponding bulletin board is deemed sufficient. - (3) Upon request, students are obliged to identify themselves with an official photo ID. - (4) If a student substantiates by submitting a medical certificate or in a different manner that he/she is not capable of completely or partly taking the examination or assessment in its intended form due to a permanent disability or chronic disease pursuant to section 3 of the German Act on Equal Opportunities for Disabled Persons (Behindertengleichstellungsgesetz), the chairperson of the examination board may extend the time frame allotted for writing an examination or the deadline for taking an examination.
+The chairperson may also allow the student to take an equivalent examination in a different form.
+If several equivalent ways of offsetting a disabled person's disadvantage are considered suitable, the chairperson of the examination board is to decide on the type, date and duration of the examination at his/her discretion after having duly considered all circumstances.
+In exceptional cases, sentences 1 to 4 also apply to persons with temporary health impairments.